Classifying spaces of finite groups of tame representation type: Chevalley groups in non-defining characteristic

-So the associated graded of $H_*\Omega BG(p^m)\ellhat$ is usually a polynomial tensor exterior algebra.
-If $\ell=2$, the computation has to be made using Theorem~\ref{th:ExtRkk}.
-The result is that $H_*\Omega BG(p^m)$ has polynomial growth.
-It is finite as a module over its centre, and the centre is finitely generated as a $\kk$-algebra.
+By Theorem~\ref{th:ExtRkk}, the $E_2$ page of this spectral sequence has polynomial growth.
+It is finite over its centre, and the centre is finitely generated as a $\kk$-algebra.
+It follows that $E_\infty$ and $H_*\Omega BG(p^m)$ have the same property. \end{proof}